alexei-matveev/hello-argocd/README.md

     $ echo $(kubectl get secret argocd-initial-admin-secret -n argocd -o json | jq -r .data.password | base64 -d)

+Then you  may consider  adding your first  Application to  the already available "default" Project  from this Repo with path =  ./app ...
+See the [example](./k3s/hello-argocd.yaml) with invalid URL.

+Indeed,  with ``kustomize.buildOptions:  --enable_kyaml=false`` as  an
+additional entry in the ``argocd-cm``

+    data:
+      kustomize.buildOptions: --enable_kyaml=false
+      repositories: |

+and after deleting  all the pods the unicode chars  in comments appear to be accepted.

 #### Update from the Upstream

 The installation